cahya-wirawan/deepracer-tools/README.md

     environment variables for further usage, so you don't need to  authenticate for every scripts you run next time until they are expire.
 The tokens will be valid for around 6 hours, after expired, you need to reauthenticate again using the script above.
- 6. Run the Auto Submission script and wait for email notification :-)
+ 6. Run the Auto Submission script and wait for email notification :-) It assumes that you have already uploaded your model trained locally or the model has been trained in the AWS cloud.
     ```
     $ ./aws-submitModel "Your deepracer model name"
     ```